How to Write a Pipeline Script¶

 }

-If the debug text is complex, you can write it to a file (sample.log) and debug it as follows:
+If the debug text is complex, you can write it into a file (sample.log) and use the following method for debugging:

 For more Pipeline debugging commands, see datakit help pipeline